 Since then the FA have hired foreign managers with a boot-camp mentality to somehow ‘shock’ the England players into winning.
 What we have in return is an England team afraid to express themselves, on and off the field.
 It is no coincidence that Wayne Rooney’s finest international tournament was his first when he was just a balding eighteen-year-old, invulnerable to scrutiny with the world at his feet.

-Rooney’s case is a fine example and one that England should learn from.
+Rooney’s case is an excellent example and one that England should learn from.
 Every time an English player shows promise, there is a tendency to protect that player from seemingly nothing, as though the FA is this great paternal organisation, looking to bring up their players in the ‘right way’.

 Football used to be played by people like Jamie Vardy; now the real game is performed by a bunch of suits in the FA and other associations.
 Which brings me to St George’s Park; English football’s latest footballing factory.
-It’s the FA’s attempt to manufacture a World Cup-winning team, and young boys are being let down or hyped up far sooner than they should be as a result of it.
+The FA attempts to manufacture a World Cup-winning team, and young boys are being let down or hyped up far sooner than they should be as a result of it.
 I wonder how many Jamie Vardy’s have slipped through the cracks since Prince William declared the park fit for purpose?

-Many believe Vardy will be a success at the EURO’s and when he docks into Dover, fresh from his French revolution, with a WKD in hand, the tabloid media will harass the striker before congratulating him.
+Many believe Vardy will be a success at the EURO’s.
+When he docks into Dover, fresh from his French revolution, with a WKD in hand, the tabloid media will harass the striker before congratulating him.
 Real Madrid will make good on their word to sign him, and Esquire will finally acknowledge his world domination in an article titled, “A Modern Man’s Guide To Jamie Vardy”.

 English football needs Vardy to be far more of success than it realises.
 Not since Gazza has English football forged a divine line from pub player to international hero, the appeal of Vardy is that he is not a celebrity, on the contrary, he’s just another happy-go-lucky bloke, the sort you might find in the corner of a Weatherspoon’s bar.